Dissections Invisible Anatomy

 Dissections is the debut album from Invisible Anatomy -- a New York-based composer-performer ensemble that explores the human body as the most fundamental aspect of music creation and performance.

 Incorporating elements from classical, jazz, experimental rock, performance art and theater, Invisible Anatomy creates performances that combine an omnivorous stylistic palate, virtuosic physicality, and dramatic visual presentation.
-Dissections is an album of works that premiered at National Sawdust in 2016, featuring six works created by the group's members from a collaboratively generated text and numerous workshops.
+Dissections is an album of works that premiered at National Sawdust in 2016, featuring five works created by the group's members from a collaboratively generated text and numerous workshops.

 Dissections explores intimacy and the potentially damaging experience of being vulnerable with others, but also the beautiful and unexpected results that can happen when that risk is taken.
 The close-knit group has experienced this first-hand, collectively and individually working through health issues, conflict, distance and more, and baring themselves to each other during the process.
 The pieces on Dissections reflect the deconstruction and reconstruction inherent in peeling away human surfaces.